Día de los Muertos

 Pampushky (пампушки) – Ukrainian yeast-raised rolls that can be sweet or savory (these are topped with garlic and dill), baked or fried, and are a perfect accompaniment to borshch.

 Uzvar (узвар) – Ukrainian Winter Punch made from dried fruits and warming spices simmered until your kitchen smells like heaven!
+The distinct smoky flavor comes from smoked plums that also give it an amber hue.”

 And there are many more.
 Thank you so much for your help, Olya!